aldelaro5/dolphin-memory-engine/README.md

 ## General usage
 First, open Dolphin and start a game, then run this program.
 Make sure that it reports that the Wii-only extra memory is present for Wii games and absent for GameCube games.

->_The Wii-only extra memory mentioned here is an extra memory region exclusive to the Wii known as MEM2.
-Its presence affects what are considered valid watch addresses as well as where the scanner will look._
+>_Exclusive to the Wii, this is an extra region of memory added as part of the enhancements from the earlier GameCube hardware.
+Consequently, the presence of this extra memory affects what is considered a valid watch address, as well as what areas of memory the scanner will look though._

 If the hooking process is successful, the UI should be enabled, otherwise, you will need to click the hook button before the program can be of any use.